Skip to main content

 scene with people in water at beach

-Million Dollar Beach is open daily from 10am to 6pm at a reduced capacity with restricted parking and there's a $10 fee to park.
+Million Dollar Beach is open daily from 10am to 6pm during the summer months, and there's a $10 fee to park.
 Guests may swim if the lifeguard is on duty, and there's also a public boat launch with a boat inspection/boat wash station.
 Cool off in the Queen of American Lakes for the quintessential Lake George summer experience.

 Paddling, Tubing & Rafting